Formative years part 2: My grandmother and The Rolling Stones

 This is a story about my grandmother.

-And to add to my happiness, grandma seemed somewhat relieved when I put on “Ruby Tuesday” to which she remarked: ‘Not as bad as I thought’.
+To add to my happiness, grandma seemed somewhat relieved when I put on “Ruby Tuesday” to which she remarked: ‘Not as bad as I thought’.

 This was only the beginning of a beautiful friendship with popular music and my grandmother, who, from her travels to the West, started bringing home records that I ended up sharing with my cousin.